isadri/pattern-matching-with-nfa/README.md

 # pattern-matching-with-nfa
-A flexible pattern matching implementation using Non-deterministic Finite Automata (NFA).
+A simple pattern matching implementation using Non-Deterministic Finite Automata (NFA).
 This project provides an efficient way to perform pattern matching by converting patterns into NFAs and using them to search through text, implemented in modern C++.

 ##  Features
 * Pattern to NFA conversion